 Hong Kong is famous for many things, including high prices for accommodations.
 This means that you could end up blowing your travel budget for a hotel room the size of a closet!
 In an expensive city like Hong Kong, you definitely want to find ways to make your travel budget go further.
 After all, experiencing what this city has to offer is the whole point of traveling there!

 While we have reviewed a number of Hong Kong accommodations, ranging from hostels & budget hotels, to mid-range and luxury hotels…there are also numerous unique alternative places to stay in Hong Kong.
+So check out these recommendations as you plan your visit to Hong Kong.

 These places will not only give you a totally different experience during your visit, but they will also help you to keep some money in your pocket.